Sergey Lebedev (politician)

-Early life
+Early life and career

+His father, Nikolai Ivanovich, was from Biysk, Siberia.
+He was a veteran of the Red Army and worked as a driver.
+His mother, Nina Yakovlevna, studied at the Leningrad Military Mechanical Institute and survived the Siege of Leningrad.
+After the war, she received a degree in finance and worked as an accountant.
+In 1965, he graduated from the Jizzakh Secondary School with a gold medal.
+A short time later was elected secretary of the Chernihiv City Committee of the Komsomol.
 Lebedev graduated in 1970 from the Chernihiv branch of Kyiv Polytechnic Institute.
-A 1978 graduate (cum laude) of the Diplomatic Academy of the Soviet Foreign Ministry, Lebedev speaks German and English.
+In 1971-1972 he did his military service in the Kiev Military District.
+He is a 1978 graduate (cum laude) of the Diplomatic Academy of the Soviet Foreign Ministry.

-Early career

-Before intelligence work, Lebedev served in the Army during 1971–72.
+Before intelligence work, Lebedev served in the Army during 1966–72.
 He began his career in 1975 when he joined the KGB.
 He began duties in the First Chief Directorate (foreign intelligence) in 1975.

+From 1998 to 2000, he was the official representative of the SVR in the United States, holding the rank of Lieutenant General.

+SVR Director (2000-2007)

 Lebedev was appointed as Director of the SVR on 20 May 2000.
 According to news reports, he was appointed to the post because President Vladimir Putin wanted "an intelligence chief whom he knows well and has confidence in".
 Putin and Lebedev met while serving in East Germany.

 CIS Executive Secretary (2007–present)

 On 5 October 2007, Lebedev was elected the Executive Secretary of the Commonwealth of Independent States and succeeded Vladimir Rushailo.

-In 2019, powers as the Chairman of the CIS Executive Secretary were extended for 3 years.
+In 2019, his powers as the Chairman of the CIS Executive Secretary were extended for 3 years.

+Family

+He is married to Vera Mikhailovna, is a chemical engineer.
+They have two adult sons and four grandchildren.
+Lebedev speaks German and English.